-https://bcomnm.org/students/office-of-financial-aid/financial-aid-manual/
+https://burrell.edu /students/office-of-financial-aid/financial-aid-manual/

-In accordance with Title 38 US Code 3679(e), this educational institution adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
-Bill® (Ch.
+In accordance with Title 38 US Code 3679(e), this educational institution adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 GI Bill[®] (Ch.
 33) or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from VA.
 This educational institution will not: